anitahkimanthi/node_first_api_reactjs/README.md

 ## Set up

-To get started, clone the project in your local maching, copy `git clone https://github.com/anitahkimanthi/node_first_api_reactjs.git` and paste on the terminal or `Download Zip`file in the clone section in this repository.
+To get started, clone the project in your local machine, copy `git clone https://github.com/anitahkimanthi/node_first_api_reactjs.git` and paste on the terminal or `Download Zip`file in the clone section in this repository.

 When the project is done cloning, `yarn install` to install the packages.